TheSpaceDev/EasyThreadsTOS/README.md

 # Limitations
 In no event shall EasyThreads be liable for any damages arising out of the use or inability to use the Discord bot, even if EasyThreads or an staff of EasyThreads has been notified orally or in writing of the possibility of such damage.
 # Data Collection
 Certain data is collected and possibly stored that is necessary for the use of the EasyThreads bot.
-You can find which Datas are collected in our Pricacy Policy.
+You can find which Data is collected in our Pricacy Policy.
 # Data Deletion
 A deletion of the data can be requested at any time by contacting us.
 You can find the possibilities of contacting us under the point Contact Us.
 Please note that a deletion of the data can take up to 7 days or longer.
 Please read our Privacy Policy for more information about this.
 # Contact